spedas/pyspedas/docs/source/wind.rst

-Wind Mission
+Wind
 ========================================================================
-The routines in this module can be used to load data from the Wind Mission mission.
+The routines in this module can be used to load data from the Wind mission.

 Magnetic Field Investigation (MFI)